-- (b) deductions have been made in terms of regulations contemplated in section 39 (4), for a parent who qualifies for partial exemption; and - (c) the parent has completed and signed the form prescribed in the regulations contemplated in section 39 (4). - (5) Despite subsection (4), a public school may act in terms of subsection (1) if- - (a) that school can provide proof of a written notification to the parent delivered by hand or registered post that the parent has failed to apply for exemption contemplated in section 39; and - (b) despite the notice contemplated in paragraph (a), the parent fails to pay the school fees after a period of three months from the date of notification. - (6) A public school may not attach the dwelling in which a parent resides. - (7) A learner may not be deprived of his or her right to participate in all aspects of the programme of a public school despite the nonpayment of school fees by his or her parent and may not be victimised in any manner, including but not limited to the following conduct: - (a) Suspension from classes; - (b) verbal or nonverbal abuse; - (c) denial of access to- - (i) cultural, sporting or social activities of the school; or - (ii) the nutrition programme of the school for those learners who qualify in terms of the applicable policy; or - (d) denial of a school report or transfer certificate.
+- (3) The exemption from payment of school fees in terms of this Act is calculated retrospectively from the date on which the parent qualifies for the exemption. - (4) A public school may act in terms of subsection (1) only after it has ascertained that- - (a) the parent does not qualify for exemption from payment of school fees in terms of this Act; - (b) deductions have been made in terms of regulations contemplated in section 39(4), for a parent who qualifies for partial exemption; and - (c) the parent has completed and signed the form prescribed in the regulations contemplated in section 39(4). - (5) Despite subsection (4), a public school may act in terms of subsection (1) if - that school can provide proof of a written notification to the parent delivered by hand or registered post that the parent has failed to apply for exemption contemplated in section 39; and - (b) despite the notice contemplated in paragraph (a), the parent fails to pay the school fees after a period of three months from the date of notification. - (6) A public school may not attach the dwelling in which a parent resides.

-[S. 41 substituted by s.
-(5) of Act No. 24 of 2005.]
+- (7) A learner may not be deprived of his or her right to participate in all aspects of the programme of a public school despite the non-payment of school fees by his or her parent and may not be victimised in any manner, including but not limited to the following conduct: - (a) Suspension from classes; - (b) verbal or non-verbal abuse; - (c) denial of access to- - (i) cultural, sporting or social activities of the school; or - (ii) the nutrition programme of the school for those learners who qualify in terms of the applicable policy; or - (d) denial of a school report or transfer certificate.[S 41 substituted by s 5 of Act 24 of 2005 with effect from 26 January 2006.]

-- 42. Financial records and statements of public schools.-The governing body of a public school must- - (a) keep records of funds received and spent by the public school and of its assets, liabilities and financial transactions; and - (b) as soon as practicable, but not later than three months after the end of each financial year, draw up annual financial statements in accordance with the guidelines determined by the Member of the Executive Council. - 43.
-Audit or examination of financial records and statements.-(1) The governing body of a public school must appoint a person registered as an auditor in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005), to audit the records and financial statements referred to in section 42.
+42. Financial records and statements of public schools

+The governing body of a public school must-

+- (a) keep records of all investments, donations and funds received and spent by the public school and of its assets, liabilities and financial transactions; - (b) as soon as practicable, but not later than three months after the end of each financial year, draw up annual financial statements reflecting all the investments, donations and funds received and spent by the public school in accordance with the guidelines determined by the Member of the Executive Council; - (c) present the financial records and statements to a general meeting of parents; and - (d) inform the parents that the financial records and statements will be available for inspection at the school at least 14 days prior to the meeting referred to in paragraph (c).